 To turn the iPhone ringer off and use silent mode, all you need to do is flip a switch.

 On the upper left-hand side of the iPhone is a small switch.
 It's just above the two volume buttons and below the phone's corner.
-This is the iPhone ringer.
+This is the iPhone's ringer control switch.

 To turn the iPhone ringer off and put the phone into silent mode, simply flip this switch down towards the bottom of the phone.
-An onscreen icon showing a bell with a line through it will appear to confirm that the ringer is off.
+An onscreen icon showing a bell with a line through it will appear to confirm that the sounds are turned off.
 You will also be able to see an orange dot or line (depending on your model) on the switch.

 Flipping the switch back up will turn the ringer back on (another onscreen icon will let you know the phone is ready to make noise again).

 Beyond using this switch, there are a number of settings that give you more control over the iPhone's ringer and vibration options.
 To access them, tap the Settings icon on your homescreen, scroll down to Sounds and tap it.
 The options on this screen allow you to do the following: